Skip to main content

 • Conventional Electronic Documents: Web content or content in mobile apps that is in the following electronic file formats: portable document formats (“PDF”), word processor file formats, presentation file formats, and spreadsheet file formats.

-• Mobile applications: Software applications downloaded and designed to run on mobile devices, such as smartphones and tablets.
+• Mobile applications: Software applications designed to run on mobile devices, such as smartphones and tablets, which can be downloaded through app stores or accessed via mobile browsers.

 Exceptions

-In limited situations, some kinds of web and mobile app content may not have to meet the technical standard.
-The DOJ fact sheet has more details on each of these exceptions:
+In limited circumstances, some kinds of web and mobile app content, primarily archived content and old documents, may be exempt from meeting the technical standard.
+The DOJ fact sheet provides more detail on each of these exceptions:

-• Preexisting conventional electronic documents: Documents available on a website or mobile app before the date of compliance.
+• Preexisting conventional electronic documents: Documents like PDFs, spreadsheets, or presentations made available on a public entity’s website or mobile app before the compliance deadline.

 • Preexisting social media posts: Social media posts made before the date of compliance.